hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 When the Pi is booted to the desktop, start a Terminal.

-**1. Create a folder to ccontain the mount points**
+**1. Create folders to ccontain the mount points**
-Before creating the first of the mount points, create a top level folder to contain the new mount points.
+Before creating the first of the mount points, create the required folders to contain the new mount points.
+Even if we have less than 8 disks, create the others anyway so that later we can easily add more disks.
 ```
-sudo mkdir -v -m a=rwx /mnt/shared
+sudo mkdir -v -m a=rwx /srv
-sudo chmod -R -v a+rwx /mnt/shared
+sudo chmod -R -v a+rwx /srv
+#
+# for mergerfs to present the consolidated underlying file systems
+sudo mkdir -v -m a=rwx /srv/mediafs
+#
+# for underlying file system for mergerfs
+sudo mkdir -v -m a=rwx /srv/usb3disk1
+sudo mkdir -v -m a=rwx /srv/usb3disk2
+sudo mkdir -v -m a=rwx /srv/usb3disk3
+sudo mkdir -v -m a=rwx /srv/usb3disk4
+sudo mkdir -v -m a=rwx /srv/usb3disk5
+sudo mkdir -v -m a=rwx /srv/usb3disk6
+sudo mkdir -v -m a=rwx /srv/usb3disk7
+sudo mkdir -v -m a=rwx /srv/usb3disk8
+#
+# /srv will be shared 'rw' by SAMBA to provide access to the underlying file systems (particularly the 'ffd's)
+# /srv/mediafs will be shared 'rw' by SAMBA to provide access to the mergerfs merged disks
 ```

 **2. Power on ONE of the disks**